 If your team has difficulty working together, it’s an issue you need to address quickly.
 When there is tension in the office, it’s hard to do any productive work, and the company will have trouble reaching its organisational goals.
 While you can’t control whether employees like each other or not, you can take steps to improve morale and help employees work together despite their differences.

-This is where team building comes into play.
-If you have never heard of this, The Balance defines the term as “the process of turning a group of individual employees into a cohesive team, a group of people organised to work together interdependently and cooperatively to meet the needs of their customers by accomplishing their purpose and goals”.
+This is where team-building comes into play.
+If you've never heard of this, The Balance defines the term as 'the process of turning a group of individual employees into a cohesive team, a group of people organised to work together interdependently and cooperatively to meet the needs of their customers by accomplishing their purpose and goals'.
 Simply put, it refers to various activities undertaken to motivate team members and increase the overall performance of the team.

 The activities can help increase motivation and productivity, foster problem solving, boost morale, encourage creativity and improve communication.
 They can also help to reduce stress and tension at your office and improve employee relationships.
 It becomes apparent that everything from small ice breakers to office-wide activities can have a positive impact on your business.

 Now, let’s take a look at the best team-building activities you can try with your team.